 Election results are attached – notice they are not complete since Michigan is still up in the air.
 Notice also the popular vote.
 We will have a president who won the Electoral College, but not get most of the American’s votes.
 Attached also are the “Exit Polls” which breakdown the data of who voted for whom.
 Trump won off the uneducated, white, male, and wealthy votes, while Hillary had the support of voters who were younger, female, educated, less wealthy, and minorities.
 There’s also a lot of other information here regarding issues.
 Feel free to comment and spark discussion – but keep it civil.

-To begin with, McKinsey’s statements are ignorant, offensive and intellectually flawed.
-This is especially true if you consider that Trump won with the votes of 54% of the male college graduates and 45% of the female college graduates.
+To begin with, McKinsey’s statements are ignorant, offensive, and intellectually flawed.
+This is especially true if you consider that Trump won with the votes of 54% of male college graduates and 45% of female college graduates.
 Consider that more 18- to 29-year-old whites voted for Trump (48%) than Clinton (43%).
-We also know that at least 8% of the black vote went to Trump as well as 29% of the Latino vote.
+We also know that at least 8% of the black vote went to Trump, as well as 29% of the Latino vote.
 But then take those numbers and add a little more perspective.
-White voters in general, who make up 69% of the total electorate, voted 58% for Trump.
+White voters, in general, who make up 69% of the total electorate, voted 58% for Trump.
 Non-white voters, who make up 31% of the electorate, voted 21% for Trump.
 These facts were evidently not discussed by McKinsey.
-Her statement was presented as “fact” and there was no room for critical analysis about what she stated.
+Her statement was presented as “fact,” and there was no room for critical analysis of what she stated.